bird icon for twitter bird icon for twitter

 Americans are simply trying to re-invent the wheel in a politically correct way when it comes to the time-honored benefits of opium.
 For two centuries now, they have been bashing this panacea, and so they now find that they have to sanctify new drugs like ketamine to take opium's place -- new and more dangerous drugs, of course: in this case, a substance which, unlike opium, causes urinary problems in long-term or high-dose users.
 But then the Drug War is all about controlling the narrative around drug use, and if those with a financial interest in marketing ketamine can brand their intervention successfully, that intervention can become the lamb's milk of mental health therapies.
 After all, the Drug War has nothing to do with the facts about drugs, merely with how we feel about them.

-But isn't this what capitalism is all about: selling us on things based on a PR-generated impression of those things?
-The Coca-Cola company does not try to win customers by pointing out the technical benefits of ingesting caffeine or the cola leaf -- they instead work to create a Pavlovian association in the consumer's mind between Coca-Cola and youth and spontaneity and joy and optimism.
+But isn't this what capitalism 26 is all about: selling us on things based on a PR-generated impression of those things?
+The Coca-Cola company does not try to win customers by pointing out the technical benefits of ingesting caffeine or the coca leaf -- they instead work to create a Pavlovian association in the consumer's mind between Coca-Cola and youth and spontaneity and joy and optimism.

 I do not mean to imply that ketamine has no uses, by the way.
 That is the whole problem with the Drug Warrior mindset: that it encourages us to vote drugs "up" or "down" without regard for context.
 I myself have benefited from ketamine, but only briefly (for several months), as I wished to avoid the potential urinary downsides -- that, plus the fact that it was enormously expensive to acquire a prescription for home use.
 It was the kind of therapy that non-millionaires like myself could financially justify only as a once-in-a-lifetime experiment in psychological healthcare.

 "Journalists, commentators, and lawmakers should use terminology more accurately and precisely, and resist the temptation to confer legitimacy on an unproven addiction." --Jeffrey A. Singer, from Your Body, Your Health Care, p.
-11817
+11827

 In discussing so-called 'social media addiction,' Singer brings up the highly fraught topic of the difference between addiction and dependency.
 Many psychiatrists see no problem with SSRIs because they "merely" render a user dependent and not addicted.
 But why is it okay for me to feel like hell when I am withdrawing from a highly dependence-causing drug?
 The real 'benefit' of my dependency is a benefit for doctors, not for myself, because if I am merely dependent, I will not pester my doctor for more and better drugs: I will simply stay silently at home and wish that I were dead.
 But if I were "addicted," then I would demand the drugs that I needed and so become a problem for psychiatrists.